 Determining the changes in EGSA is required as the sectors dependent on aquatic ecosystem services could either shrink or expand as a result of moving to a lower or higher ecological class.
 In this report, the main impacts considered were tourism, property and inshore fisheries.
 These sectors and their linkages to the aquatic ecosystem services in the study area were explained in more detail in the Status Quo Report (DWS, 2016b).
 Estuaries are the main freshwater-dependent ecosystems that impact on all three of these sectors, but rivers and wetlands can also influence tourism values.
-Additionally, the impact of changes in ecosystem condition on the wellbeing of inhabitants of and visitors to these ecosystem condition and the capacity to supply natural resources, as well as amenity values such as recreation and spiritual fulfilment.
+Additionally, the impact of changes in ecosystem condition on the wellbeing of inhabitants of and visitors to these catchments were also taking into consideration.
+This required estimating the relationships between ecosystem condition and the capacity to supply natural resources, as well as amenity values such as recreation and spiritual fulfilment.
 The changes in EGSAs, in response to changes in water quantity, quality and ecological condition of water resources will be incorporated into the analysis of scenarios.